nicolacanzonieri/all_rings/docs/ideas.md

 ## Incoming ideas

-- [ ] Asprite forma working on animations and game sprites - @nicolacanzonieri
+- [ ] Asprite for working on animations and game sprites - @nicolacanzonieri

 ## Approved ideas